Do you think that staging is just about decluttering, fixing what’s broken and trimming your garden hedge?

 Focus on lighting:

-Poor lighting is a common staging mistake.
+If your house is for sale, then poor lighting is a common staging mistake.
 Replace bright white light bulbs with softer-toned hues to make space feel cozy and inviting.

 Mind the nitty-gritty: